 Which neighborhoods in Bar Harbor might suit your lifestyle?

-Bar Harbor offers diverse neighborhoods, each with unique characteristics.
+Bar Harbor offers different neighborhoods, each with clear local differences.
 West Street is known for its historic charm and proximity to downtown amenities.
 Eden Street provides a quieter residential setting with access to scenic views.
 Evaluating neighborhood fit is crucial for a satisfying relocation.

 Does Bar Harbor's job market and lifestyle align with your needs?